amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 The triple of doubles means the starting capillary pressure (resp., saturation), the period, and the final capillary pressure (resp., saturation).
-Each line in the output file will contain the capilalry pressure (resp., saturation) and relative permeability values for all water retention models in the order they appear in the input spec.
+Each line in the output file will contain the capillary pressure (resp., saturation) and relative permeability values for all water retention models in the order they appear in the input spec.